It is very easy to prevent and get rid of whiteheads.

 4. Baking Soda

-Baking soda is commonly used for bleaching the skin as it can gently exfoliate the dead skin tissues and removed the dirt and oil from the skin pores.
+Baking soda is commonly used for bleaching the skin as it can gently exfoliate the dead skin tissues and remove the dirt and oil from the skin pores.
 It is also good for maintaining the pH balance of the skin.

-5. Tea Tree Oil
+4. Tea Tree Oil

-How To Prevent Whiteheads?
+How to Prevent Whiteheads?

-The common adage says, ‘prevention is better than cure.’
+The common adage says, ‘Prevention is better than cure.’
 By following simple preventive methods, you can be free of whiteheads.

-- Make sure to cleanse your face twice a day and use only mild cleansing solutions (non-abrasive cleaner)
+• Make sure to cleanse your face twice a day and use only mild cleansing solutions (non-abrasive cleaner)

-- Avoiding picking and popping the whiteheads will lead to an increase in whiteheads
+• Avoiding picking and popping the whiteheads will lead to an increase in whiteheads.

-- Tanning the skin in sunlight will increase acne… stay away from direct sunlight if your skin is prone to acne
+• Tanning the skin in sunlight will increase acne… stay away from direct sunlight if your skin is prone to acne.

 Application of spot treatments and prescription retinoids are said to be the best remedies for getting rid of whiteheads.
 Natural remedies are safe and effective for acne; however, they should be used regularly for a prolonged period.